apptainer/singularity-userdocs/security.rst

 Key Store
 *********

-The `Key Store <https://cloud.sylabs.io/keystore>`_ is a key management system offered by Sylabs that utilizes `OpenPGP implementation <https://gnupg.org/>`_ to facilitate users in sharing PGP public keys, which can be used to sign and verify Singularity container images.
-The service is based on the OpenPGP HTTP Keyserver Protocol (HKP), with several enhancements:
+The `Key Store <https://cloud.sylabs.io/keystore>`_ is a key management system offered by Sylabs that utilizes `OpenPGP implementation <https://gnupg.org/>`_ to facilitate sharing and maintaining of PGP public keys used to sign and verify Singularity container images.
+This service is based on the OpenPGP HTTP Keyserver Protocol (HKP), with several enhancements:

 - The Service requires connections to be secured with Transport Layer Security (TLS).
 - The Service implements token-based authentication, allowing only authenticated users to add or modify PGP keys.